simplex-chat/simplex-chat/docs/guide/chat-preferences.md

 ## Contact preferences

-You can individually set chat preferences for specific contacts to suit the nature of your conversations with them.
+You can individually set chat preferences for specific contacts.

 #### To configure chat preferences for a specific contact: